cBournhonesque/lightyear/NOTES.md

   - on server, we can define a LocalTimeline, where the Tick is incremented every FixedUpdate.
   - the transport should be using the LocalTimeline to get the tick information.

-# Lightyear client

-- You specify a protocol where you register messages/channels
-  - channels can have a direction, so do the messages
-- Creating a Client:
-  - you insert your ClientConnection marker with the correct type (Netcode, etc.) which also inserts the Client marker
-  - you insert a Client marker component on an entity, which adds:
-  - a Transport, with all channel senders marked ClientToServer, all channel receivers marked ServerToClient
-  - a Link,
-  - MessageSenders / MessageReceivers, etc.
-  - you will need to insert the io yourself

-- By default you register Channels/Messages with no direction (i.e. they won't be auto-added to Client/Server)
-    - You can specify a direction for a Message, and we will add the required components MessageSender<M>/Receiver<M> on Client/Server
-    - You can specify a direction for a Channel, and we will make sure that Transport.add_sender_from_registry<C> will be called on Client/Server depending on direction
-    - Right now we rebuild ConnectionManager on Connect attempt, so we we could do the same thing if Connect is triggered on the Client entity.
-    - (and OnDisconnect we remove all the MessageReceiver, etc. from the entity)

-# Messages

-- Should MessageRegistry be stored on the Transport?

 # Refactoring